The below information is a small snippet out of our Maintenance and Instruction manual.

 Not maintaining the press including not cleaning, greasing or looking after the press.

-If you leave the blanket wet in the press all the time this will eventually rust the bed.
+If you leave the blanket wet in the press all the time this will eventually rust the bed and the top roller.

 If you are tipping white spirit over the press bed to clean printed plates the white spirit can wash away the grease in the bearings.
 Moving parts need grease.